mksadoughi/pybearing/README.md

 data = model.signal_gen(time_tot, fs, oc, fn, decay_f, n_samples, speed_range)
 ```

 After generating or loading the vibration data, we need to pre-process the signals in order to reduce the noise-to-signal level.
-To this end, we can use the ```"signal_analyser"``` attribure.
+To this end, we can use the ```"signal_analyser"``` attribute.
 In many real-world condition, the number of available samples are not enough.
 Therefore, this function also implements a data augmentation technique in order to increase the size of data.

 Define the input parameters for pre-processing the vibration data.